 People with asthma experience a tight feeling in the chest, shortness of breath, coughing or wheezing at some point in their life.
 Working in partnership with a healthcare provider is key to successfully managing asthma.
-Together, you can find the experiences or exposures, called "asthma triggers," that put you at the greatest risk for an asthma flare-up, the steps to take when you experience symptoms, and knowing when to see the doctor or seek immediate help.
+Together, you can find the experiences or exposures, called "asthma triggers," that put you at the greatest risk for an asthma flare-up, the steps to take when you have symptoms, and knowing when to see the doctor or seek immediate help.

 Asthma is a life-threatening disease, but it can be managed to minimize symptoms so people living with asthma can be active and healthy.